-In the ParaCell gas flow control apparatus is not included.
+In the ParaCell, gas-flow control apparatus is not included.
 Outlined is one way to handle gas flow.
-Use a thin flexible tubing (Teflon or other) for the gas feed line.
-With the cell assembled run the feed line in through the angled threaded access port on the counter side.
+Use a thin flexible tubing (PTFE or other) for the gas feed line.
+With the cell assembled, run the feed line in through the angled, threaded access port on the counter side.
 Feed through to the bottom of the cell, as near the center as possible.
 Leave the top threaded port on the counter side open for venting.
-A fritted 6mm glass tube can also be used for the feed gas but will be less efficient due to the cell geometry.
-Note that the cell geometry will mean that extra time should be allotted to purging in all cases but particularly if the purging is being done to the side (as with a fritted gass tube).
+You can also use a fritted 6 mm glass tube for the feed gas, but this is less efficient because of the cell geometry.
+The cell geometry means that you must allow extra time for purging in all cases, but particularly if the purging is being done to the side (as with a fritted gass tube).

 When purging, the vent function is critical.
 Whenever gas is flowing into the cell, you must provide a way for it leave the cell.
-If you, do not, the gas may not flow or worse, the cell may pressurize, which could cause leaking.
+If you, do not, the gas may not flow, or worse, the cell may pressurize, which could cause leaking.
 Not providing a vent for the escape of purge gas is a very common and potentially hazardous "mistake" made when setting up an electrochemical cell.
 There are vent points set high into the end plates which feed into the top threaded ports.
-So long as one of those is cleared the cell can vent properly.
+As long as one of those vents is cleared, the cell can vent properly.

-CAUTION: If you use purge and/or blanket gas, you must provide a vent for the gas to escape the cell.
-The ParaCellwas not designed to withstand gas pressure!
+Warning: If you use purge of blanket gas, you must provide a vent for the gas to escape the cell.
+The ParaCell was not designed to withstand gas pressure!
 Failure to vent the cell can cause damage to the cell, uncontrolled loss of electrolyte from the cell, and risk of personal injury to the cell's operator.